Reyflect/finalexam/README.md

 ```
 npm run dev
 ```
-13. open another terminal to the same directory and run the command
+13. Open another command prompt/terminal and call the same directory and run the command
 ```
-cd path\to\the\repo
 php artisan serve
 ```
 14. Access the site at http://localhost:8000/